aimms/how-to/Articles/123/123-WebUI-FORMS.rst

 Here the index ``webui::ffn`` is an index in the set ``webui::AllFormFieldNames``.
 This index and set are available in the ``AimmsWebUI`` system library and will be linked to the model identifiers later on.

-The set ``webui::AllFormFieldNames`` is a subset of ``AllIdentifiers``, which allows us to link easily to the model identifiers at hand.
+The set ``webui::AllFormFieldNames`` is a subset of :aimms:set:`AllIdentifiers`, which allows us to link easily to the model identifiers at hand.

 In the following three steps we will discuss the selected details of these three procedures.